grantjenks/free-python-games/README.rst

 Maze
 ....

 Maze -- move from one side to another.
+Inspired by `A Universe in One Line of Code with 10 PRINT`_.
 Tap the screen to trace a path from one side to another.

 .. image:: http://www.grantjenks.com/docs/freegames/_static/maze.gif
    :alt: Maze Free Python Game

+.. _`A Universe in One Line of Code with 10 PRINT`: https://www.makeartwithpython.com/blog/10-print-in-python/

 Fidget
 ......